chef-boneyard/chef-web-docs-2016/release_11-x_master/install_server_fe.rst

 .. code-block:: bash

-   $ private-chef-ctl reconfigure
+   $ chef-server-ctl reconfigure

 Success!
 =====================================================
-Congratulations, you have installed |chef server oec| in a scaled front end configuration.
+Congratulations, you have installed the |chef server| in a scaled front end configuration.
 Continue with the User Management section of this guide.